TusharW4ni/DB-Assign-6/README.md

 # Features

 - In the `http://localhost:5173/` route we can interact with the database unsafely.
 For the safe interaction demonstration use the `http://localhost:5173/safe` route.
+- Please look at the files in the tests directory for sample SQL injection tests